 Religious Education is an integral part of the curriculum offered at St Paul's CofE Junior School, underpinned by our core value: we embrace difference and diversity.
 RE plays an important role in expressing the Christian vision of our school, recognising that we are one body made up of many faiths, beliefs and worldviews.

 RE plays a vital part in the social, moral, spiritual and cultural development (SMSC) of our pupils, preparing them for life in modern Britain.
 On their journey through St Paul’s, we aim to promote religious literacy by equipping pupils with the knowledge and understanding of a range of religious and non-religious worldviews that they will encounter in modern Britain.
 As well as SMSC, RE aims helps develop the children's understanding of the British Values – democracy, rule of law, individual liberty, mutual respect and tolerance of those of different faiths and beliefs.

-We follow an enquiry-based curriculum, using the Discovery RE scheme which links directly to the Pan-Berkshire Agreed Syllabus.
-Using this approach encourages pupils to ask questions about different beliefs, traditions and cultures.
+We follow the Pan-Berkshire Agreed Syllabus (PBAS).
+Using the Jigsaw RE scheme of work, our curriculum is enquiry-based.
+Using this approach encourages pupils to explore different beliefs, traditions and cultures.
 Through asking thought-provoking questions and engaging classes in discussion, children are encouraged to reflect upon their own personal spiritual development.
-Themes of Believing, Behaving and Belonging are integrated throughout RE planning.
-Across Key Stage 2, pupils learn about the beliefs and traditions of Christians, Hindus, Jews, Sikhs and Muslims, as well as other world views such as Humanism.
+Themes of Believing, Behaving and Belonging are interwoven throughout units of work and pupils learn about the beliefs and traditions of different faiths, including Christianity, Sanatana Dharma, Judaism, Sikhism and Islam, as well as other worldviews such as Humanism.